2013 NCAA Tournament: 67 teams that won't win March Madness, but 1 will cut down the nets as champ

 Villanova won't win because the ninth-seeded Wildcats would be required to play six perfect games, and nobody's seen a perfect tournament game since, well, Villanova upset Georgetown for the 1985 national championship.

-Butler and Virginia Commonwealth won't win, but if the teams advance to the Sweet 16, the tired Cinderella label won't apply.
+Virginia Commonwealth won't win, but if the teams advance to the Sweet 16, the tired Cinderella label won't apply.
 These guys more resemble Bigfoot.

 California won't win because the 12th-seeded Golden Bears will be worn out by that long and winding trip to face UNLV in San Jose, Calif.